5 Common Myths about Supplemental Health Insurance

-We’re always being told we need major medical health insurance.
+We’re told we need major medical health insurance.
 It covers doctor’s visits, prescriptions and hospital stays.
 But, what about insurance for oral and vision health?
-Our teeth and eyes are critical to our overall health, so why does this type of coverage go overlooked so often?
+Our teeth and eyes are critical to our overall health, so why does this type of coverage go overlooked?
 There are a lot of myths out there that devalue ancillary insurance, but we’re here to prove them wrong.

 1. It’s expensive.